Monday Morning Cup of Coffee: LinkedIn invests $10m in Silicon Valley affordable housing

 “We must all take ownership of the affordable housing crisis in the Bay Area, and invest in compassionate solutions,” said Katie Ferrick, head of community affairs at LinkedIn.
 “This partnership with Housing Trust through the TECH Fund is a creative way to make community impact investing a viable way for companies to address the need for housing.”

-Meanwhile, over in vastly different section of the finance industry, there’s controversy at the Federal Agricultural Mortgage Corporation, otherwise know as Farmer Mac.
+Meanwhile, over in vastly different section of the finance industry, there’s controversy at the Federal Agricultural Mortgage Corporation, otherwise known as Farmer Mac.

 The company, which functions as a secondary market for agricultural credit, abruptly fired its president and CEO, Timothy Buzby, late last week.